SemiringInc/Py-JSON-NLP/README.md

 [JSON-NLP] is a standard for the most important outputs NLP pipelines and components can generate.
 The relevant documentation can be found in the [JSON-NLP] GitHub repo and on its website at the [NLP-Lab] and [Semiring Inc.].

-The Python [JSON-NLP] module contains general mapping functions for [JSON-NLP] to [CoNLL-U], a validator for the generated output, an NLP pipeline interface (for [Flair], [spaCy], [NLTK], [Polyglot], [Xrenner], etc.), and various utility functions.
+The Python [JSON-NLP] module contains general mapping functions for [JSON-NLP] to [CoNLL-U], a validator for the generated output, an NLP pipeline interface (for [Flair], [spaCy], [NLTK], [Polyglot], [Xrenner], [Stanford CoreNLP] etc.), and various utility functions.

-There is a [Java JSON-NLP](https://github.com/dcavar/J-JSON-NLP) Maven module as well, and there are wrappers for numerous popular NLP pipelines and tools linked from the [NLP-Lab.org] website.
+There is a [Java JSON-NLP](https://github.com/dcavar/J-JSON-NLP) Maven module as well, there is a [Go implementation of a JSON-NLP wrapper](https://github.com/SemiringInc/GoJSONNLP), and there are wrappers for numerous popular NLP pipelines and tools linked from the [NLP-Lab.org] and [Semiring Inc.] websites.

 ## Installation